glest/glest-data/SCENARIOS.md

 # Scenarios

-To add your scenario to this list, please see the [data README](https://github.com/ZetaGlest/zetaglest-data/blob/develop/README.md)
+To add your scenario to this list, please see the [data README](https://github.com/Glest/glest-data/blob/develop/README.md)

-Note: These haven't been added to the ZetaGlest mod center yet.
+Note: These haven't been added to the Glest mod center yet.

 ## [Island Survival](https://github.com/mathusummut/island_survival)

 ## [Tartarus](https://github.com/KeithSammut/tartarus)<br />
-A Hard Hellish Mega Glest Scenario With Devastating Monsters And Daemons.
+A Hard Hellish Glest Scenario With Devastating Monsters And Daemons.
 Also featuring obstacles like lava, volcanos and others!